molily/molily.de/_posts/2019-02-03-testing-angular.md

 #### PaginateDirective

-We are going to introduce and test the `PaginateDirective`, a complex Structural Directive.
+We are introducing and testing the `PaginateDirective`, a complex Structural Directive.

 `PaginateDirective` works similar to `NgFor`, but does not render all list items at once.
 It spreads the items over pages, usually called *pagination*.
 Per default, only 10 items are rendered.
 The user can turn the pages by clicking on “next” or “previous” buttons.